Ahmed Fouad Alkhatib: 2017 Ben Gurion Airport incident

-In 2017, while attempting to visit his sister and parents in Israel, Alkhatib was deported from Ben Gurion airport.
+In 2017, while attempting to visit his sister and parents in Israel, Alkhatib was deported from Ben Gurion Airport.
 Although he is a naturalized U.S. citizen and had not traveled to Palestinian territories for over a decade, Israeli authorities claimed that he was a Palestinian with "active citizenship."
 Later, Alkhatib published details about what took place during the deportation in an op-ed in The Jerusalem Post.

+Israel-Gaza war (2023-25)

+Alkhatib has said that 30 of his relatives have been killed during the Gaza war, many of them from Israeli airstrikes.
+Several relatives, including his uncle Abdullah Shehada, were killed by an Israeli airstrike in 2023.